 Anthracnose Disease of Ornamental Plants: A Pictorial One of the most common diseases of plants is Colletotrichum leaf spot, or anthracnose.
 The Colletotrichum sp. that is most often present is C. gloeosportioides.
-Several other species have been identified… Read More
+Several other species… Read More

 Category: Pests & Disease

 If you cut lawns and maintain ornamentals around houses and wish to apply pesticides, including Round-up, on the job, then this six-hour class is a requirement before obtaining the Limited Commercial Landscape Maintenance license (erroneously… Read More